hertzmann/hertzmann.github.io/_posts/2024-03-15-computer-graphics-research.md

 This is the goal that has motivated much of my work: tools for artists and for novices to communicate and make art.

-A paper submission promising completely-automatic image generation would commonly be criticized by paper reviewers for not providing adequate user controls for artists.
+Indeed, in my past experience, SIGGRAPH reviewers would often criticized paper submissions promising completely-automatic image generation, because they do not providing adequate user controls for artists.
 In this view, we care about photorealism only insofar as it is useful for, say, making movies, or visualizing scientific phenomena.

 Convincingly-photorealistic rendering has been particularly successful as an artistic tool: it's [so widespread in narrative movies and television](https://www.youtube.com/watch?v=7ttG90raCNo) that, it is only slight hyperbole to say that they are inseparable from these art forms.
 One colleague many years ago wrote on his webpage that his favorite uses were the invisible ones, like adding snowfall to the end of a Bridget Jones movie.